-MetroGS: Efficient and Stable Reconstruction
+MetroGS: Efficient and Stable Reconstruction of Geometrically

-Large-Scale Scenes
+Accurate High-Fidelity Large-Scale Scenes

 Kehua Chen1,2, Tianlu Mao1,2, Zhuxin Ma3, Jiang Hao1,2†, Zehao Li1,2, Zihan Liu1,2,

-Shuqi Gao1, Honglong Zhao1, Feng Dai1, Yucheng Zhang1, Zhaoqi Wang1,2,
+Shuqi Gao1, Honglong Zhao1, Feng Dai1, Yucheng Zhang1, Zhaoqi Wang1,2

 1Institute of Computing Technology, Chinese Academy of Sciences, ICT

-2University of Chinese Academy of Sciences, UCAS
+2University of Chinese Academy of Sciences, UCAS 3Beihang University

 Abstract